 Client: Plaintiff Pennsylvania Manufacturers’ Association Insurance Company

-Case Summary: Employee filed underlying state-court suit against employer seeking recovery for personal injuries sustained when overinflating a tire, causing the tire to explode in employee’s face.
-Employee alleged that, during the course of his employment, his employer required him to inflate the tire to a dangerous level and that employer issued such instructions with an intent to injure the employee.
-Employee further alleged employer knew that, by overinflating the tire, the employee would sustain substantial injury.
-Employer’s insurer, Plaintiff, initiated this federal declaratory action to determine whether employer’s insurance policy covered employee’s claim and suit.
+Case Summary: Employee filed underlying state-court suit against the employer seeking recovery for personal injuries sustained when overinflating a tire, causing the tire to explode in the employee’s face.
+The employee alleged that, during the course of his employment, his employer required him to inflate the tire to a dangerous level and that the employer-issued such instructions with an intent to injure the employee.
+The employee further alleged employer knew that, by overinflating the tire, the employee would sustain substantial injury.
+The employer’s insurer, Plaintiff, initiated this federal declaratory action to determine whether the employer’s insurance policy covered the employee’s claim and suit.

 Case Disposition: Summary judgment entered in favor of Plaintiff insurer declaring Plaintiff had no obligation to defend or indemnify any of the defendants in employee’s underlying state-court case.
 (Opinion Citation: Pennsylvania Mfrs.
 Ass’n Ins.
 Co. v.
 Lechner, 910 F. Supp.
 2d 1291 (N.D.
 Okla.
 2012).)